za3k/text-multiedit/README.md

 	  Sline.get_line sline -> line						Do we need these?
 	  Line.get_nth_sline line int -> sline
-	  													Do we need to represent "after the end of the document" or
+	  													Do we need to represent "after the end of the document" or [ ] Fix all known bugs
+	[ ] Up/down should remember the "imaginary" column off the right end the cursor is on until the user types or presses left/right
 [ ] Scan the code and fix every place an exception can possibly be throwing, removing them one at a time [ ] Upload the finished binary to tilde as /bin/text
 [ ] Test multi-user editing